Getting Started#

 Using cuMotion from C++#

-A complete set of C++ headers is provided in the include/ directory, alongside shared object files in lib/.
+A complete set of C++ headers is provided in the include/ directory, alongside the cuMotion shared library: lib/libcumotion.so on Linux, or bin\cumotion.dll and lib\cumotion.lib on Windows.
 The headers make use of the C++17 standard.

 Please see the NOTICE file for attributions and licenses pertaining to these components.